Rice noodles take seconds to cook, but that doesn’t help you when you want to take some to work for lunch.

 How to store leftover rice noodles

-Keep leftover rice noodles that have already been soaked or cooked in a shallow airtight container or a resealable plastic food bag.
+- Place the noodles in a shallow airtight container or a resealable plastic food bag.

 Make sure the rice noodles are dry and cool before you put them in the fridge.